canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 successful, or the empty string otherwise; and the common setter action being the

-same as setting the element's href
+same as setting the element's href attribute to the new output

 value.